 Alabama Family Assistance (FA) Program #

-As a condition of eligibility, you must participate in mandatory work-related activities that will help you become able to support your family on your own, unless otherwise exempt.
+As a condition of eligibility, you are required to participate in mandatory work-related activities that will help you become able to support your family on your own, unless otherwise exempt.

 How much is a TANF check in Alabama?